brainhack-school2025/elkhantour_project/docs/01-Installation/index.md

-# Installation
+# 🧰 Installation

 Welcome to cwas-rsfmri ! 🚀

-## 🧰 Installation via pip
+## Installation via pip
-cwas-rsfmri is a python package.
+cwas-rsfmri is a python package to perform connectome wide association study (CWAS) on BIDS-formatted data.

 To install this package, follow the following instructions.

-We recommand that you first create a virtual envrionnement to avoid dependencies version incompabilities.
+We recommand that you create a virtual envrionnement to avoid dependencies version incompabilities.

 1. Clone the repository
 ```